dannykryan/harvest-budget-report/README.md

 This Google Apps Script automates the generation of budget and rework reports for projects using data from the Harvest API.
 It creates a multi-tabbed Google Sheet summarizing project budgets, rework, client totals, and more, and emails a link to the recipients.
 The script can be run manually or scheduled to run automatically.

-This project has now been updated to work with dummy data for testing when a Harvest account ID and access token has not been supplied.
+The project has now been updated to work with dummy data for testing when a Harvest account ID and access token has not been supplied.

 ---
 Screenshot: